 If your relative was a freemason, chances are there’s a record of their masonic life waiting to be uncovered.
 The first step is to find their name in the Membership Registers.
 To do this, you can either visit the Museum and use ancestry.co.uk for free, or pay for one of our team to search the archives for you.
 Our records date back to the 1750s.
 Don’t worry, you don’t have to be a freemason to use this service.

 Plus, if you have any paperwork or objects that belonged to your relative, let us know.
 We can interpret their significance and perhaps make further connections that’ll deepen your understanding of your relative’s freemason career.

 Digitised records on Ancestry

 There are more than 1.7 million names of freemasons listed in the registers from 1751-1921 available on ancestry.co.uk.
 You can access these records with an ancestry.co.uk subscription, or you can use them for free in our Library when you register as a reader.

 We can search the original paper records for you.
 Sometimes this reveals extra information that doesn’t appear online.
 We charge £31 per name (£16.50 for members of the United Grand Lodge of England) for this service.
 Complete the request form below and we’ll take it from there.
-We'll try our best to be as quick as possible but it can take up to four weeks.
+We'll try our best to be as quick as possible but it can take up to four to six weeks.

 Unlocking the past